Desert Healthcare District Election Results

 Looking to fill his spot in the November 3, 2020 election is Kristal Granados and Carmina Zavala. *Shelley Kaplan is also on the ballot, but no longer looking to fill the seat.

-Here are the results for the Zone 3 race as of 11:00pm:
+Here are the results for the Zone 3 race as of Wednesday at 9:00am:

 Three other zones are also up for re-election, but their candidates are running unopposed including: